Brisbane Metro: Routes

-Brisbane Metro will consist of two lines covering 21 kilometres, linking Brisbane's outer suburbs with the CBD.
-The network uses the existing busway infrastructure and is planned to provide high-frequency services with three minutes headways during peak times.
+Brisbane Metro consists of two routes covering 21 kilometres, linking Brisbane's outer suburbs with the CBD.
+The network uses the existing busway infrastructure and was planned to provide high-frequency services with three minutes headways during peak times, however this was later scaled back to every 5 minutes.
+Once all 60 buses are delivered and sufficient drivers are trained, three minute headways can be introduced if passenger demand is appropriate.

+The system has curtailed some regular bus routes, previously bound for the city via the busway.
+These bus routes now terminate at busway stations outside the city, allowing for transfers with the Brisbane Metro, reducing bus traffic in busy inner-city stations.
+Most routes terminating at Queen Street bus station remain, however.

 Metro 1

-Metro 1 will connect Eight Mile Plains with Roma Street, with 11 stations via the South East Busway.
-The line is designed to provide a new trunk route from the southern suburbs to the inner-city, servicing key destinations and providing interchanges to other TransLink services.
+Metro 1 replaced routes 111 and 160.
+It provides a key corridor from the southern suburbs to Brisbane CBD and provides interchange to other Translink services, via the South East busway.

 Stations

-Below is a list of proposed stations that Metro Line 1 will service and its available transport connections.
+Below is a list of stations that Metro 1 services and its available transport connections.

 Metro 2

-Metro 2 will provide a key education, knowledge health corridor by connecting the University of Queensland with the Royal Brisbane & Women's Hospital, Boggo Road transport hub and Princess Alexandra Hospital and the Queensland University of Technology, Kelvin Grove Campus via the Eastern and Northern busways.
+Metro 2 replaced route 66.
+It provides a key education, knowledge, and health corridor by connecting the University of Queensland with the Royal Brisbane & Women's Hospital, including Princess Alexandra Hospital and the Queensland University of Technology's Kelvin Grove Campus, via the Eastern and Northern busways.

 Stations

-Below is a list of proposed stations that Metro 2 will service and its available transport connections.
+Below is a list of stations that Metro 2 services and its available transport connections.

+Metro 3

+Metro 3 is a proposed route planned to begin works in late 2025 onwards.
+It would run from Capalaba to Brisbane CBD, replacing bus route 222.

+Stations

+Below is a list of stations that Metro 3 may service and potential transport connections.

+Metro 4

+Metro 4 is a proposed route planned to begin works in late 2025 onwards.
+It would run from Woolloongabba to Brisbane Airport, however no final routing has been decided.

+Stations

+Below is a list of stations that Metro 4 may service and potential transport connections.